Your small business grows when you grow.

 grow their small business into a thriving venture.
 Individual growth precedes business growth.

 Every small business owner offers different advice for growth.
 I personally engage in 3-4 hours of energy management daily to be the professional blogger I am today.
-But that’s just me; I realized how blogging becomes easier and easier if I do the freeing but sometimes uncomfortable thing of meditating, doing yoga and exercising for 4 hours daily.
+But that’s just me; I realized how blogging becomes easier and easier if I do the freeing but a sometimes uncomfortable thing of meditating, doing yoga, and exercising for 4 hours daily.